sinus-x/rubbergoddess/CONTRIBUTING.md

 	await self.log(ctx, "?function", quote=False)
 except Exception as e:
 	# Log that an error occured
-	await self.throwError(ctx, e)
 	await self.log(ctx, "cog:function_name", error=e, quote=True)
 	return
 ```

 These messages will be sent to the guild log channel.
+**Note**: `throwError` already logs the event.

 ---